Self-Avoiding Walks on Cayley Graphs Through the Lens of Symbolic Dynamics: Sofic Skeletons

 A \define{defining sequence} for an end $\omega$ is a sequence of finite subsets $(A_i)_{i\in\N}$ such that for all $i\geq 1$, $A_i\cup C(\omega,A_i)\subseteq C(\omega, A_{i-1})$.
 We say that an end $\omega$ is \define{thin} if there exist $m\geq 1$ and a defining sequence $(A_i)_{i\in\N}$ such that $|A_i|=m$ for all $i\in\N$.
 The smallest $m$ verifying this condition is called the \define{size} of $\omega$.
 An end is called \define{thick} if its size is infinite.
 Thomassen and Woess \cite{thomassen1993vertex} showed using Menger's Theorem that an end of size $m\in\N\cup\{\infty\}$, seen as an equivalence class of rays, contains a maximum of $m$ vertex disjoint rays.

 Let $\Aut(\Gamma)$ denote the set of automorphisms of $\Gamma$, that is, bijections $f:V_{\Gamma}\to V_{\Gamma}$ that preserve edge adjacency.
-We say a subgroup $G\leq \Aut(\Gamma)$ acts \define{quasi-transitively} on $\Gamma$ if the set of orbits of the action $G\curvearrowright \Gamma$ has finitely many distinct orbits.
-We say $G$ acts transitively if there is a unique orbit.
+We say a subgroup $G\leq \Aut(\Gamma)$ acts \define{quasi-transitively} on $\Gamma$ if the set of orbits of the action $G\curvearrowright \Gamma$ is finite.
+We say $G$ acts \define{transitively} if there is a unique orbit.
 Freudenthal and Hopf independently showed~\cite{freudenthal1944enden,hopf1943enden} that a quasi-transitive graph has either $0$, $1$, $2$ or an infinite amount of ends.

 In our setting, all Cayley graphs $\Gamma(G,S)$ are transitive under the action of the group $G$ by left translations.
 Furthermore, this action preserves the labeling given by the generating set.